Big-Life-Lab/cchsflow/README.md

 3. Vignettes that describe how use R to transform or generate new derived variables that are listed in `variables.csv`.
 Transfomations are performed using `RecWTable()` from the `bllflow` R package.
 3. Codebooks (metadata documents) for the original CCHS surveys -- see CCHS_DDI folder.
 The PDF and DDI documents are a resource to examine how variables change across survey cycles.

 This repository does not include the CCHS data.
 Information for how to access the CCHS data can be found [here](https://www150.statcan.gc.ca/n1/pub/82-620-m/2005001/4144189-eng.htm).
-Canadian university community can also access the CCCHS through [Odesi](http://odesi2.scholarsportal.info/webview/) -- See health/Canada/Canadian Community Health Survey.
+Canadian university community can also access the CCHS through [Odesi](http://odesi2.scholarsportal.info/webview/) -- See health/Canada/Canadian Community Health Survey.

 ## Important notes